anoopsarkar/nlp-class/hw2.md

 : sentences with output labels: $$(w_{[1:n_j]}^{(j)}, t_{[1:n_j]}^{(j)})$$

 `T`
-: number of iterations over the training set. `opts.n` in `default.py`
+: number of epochs; in each epoch we iterate over all examples in the training set. `opts.numepochs` in `default.py`

 $$\phi$$
 : function that maps history/output-label pairs to $$d$$-dimensional feature vectors. $$\phi$$ for each history is provided in `data/train.feats.gz`